 The MLP has worked, since 2015, on issues that arising from the European ‘refugee crisis’.
 This work has focussed primarily on issues relating to family reunion for individuals who are in Europe or elsewhere, separated from family members in the UK.

 The MLP has undertaken a range of work, supporting the sector as a whole to develop its understanding, skills, and practice in this area to take cases forward, as well as including representing organisations and individuals.
 This is a complex and developing area of work, encompassing work around both Dublin III processes, and the wider Entry Clearance regime.

 Two of our key cases are set out below.

-Many thousands of asylum seekers and migrants are scattered across Europe, living in terrible conditions, with poor sanitation, no shelter, uncertain access to food, and many of them are subjected to or are witnessing police brutality.
+Many thousands of asylum seekers and migrants are scattered across Europe and in refugee-producing and neighbouring countries.
+They are living in terrible conditions, with poor sanitation, no shelter, uncertain access to food, and many of them are subjected to or are witnessing police brutality.
 Among these are a significant number of separated children who are vulnerable to exploitation, trafficking, and violence.
-Due to the dire conditions in the camp, and a lack of understanding of legal rights, compounded by a severe shortage of legal advice in the camp, many persist in their attempt to enter the UK clandestinely, risking their lives, to join close family members.
+Due to the dire conditions in camps, and a lack of understanding of legal rights, compounded by a severe shortage of legal advice, many persist in their attempt to enter the UK clandestinely, risking their lives, to join close family members.
 Family members in the UK, whether in the process of claiming asylum, or having secured protection, are often desperate to be reunited with family members from whom they have been separated during arduous journeys from their country of origin.